garden-rs/garden/doc/src/configuration.md

 ```

 In the example above, the `example` tree completely replaces the
-same tree from the included `trees.yaml`
+same tree from the included `trees.yaml`.
+None of the commands, variables or other
+settings from the replaced tree are retained.

 ## Variables